Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Results

 \subsubsection{H-vacancy interaction}

-Vacancies as point defects of missing atoms in lattice sites are ubiquitous in all materials.
-Furthermore, the H-vacancy interaction plays a crucial role in some mechanisms proposed to explain HE.
-Among these are the H-enhanced formation of strain-induced vacancies (HESIV) \cite{nagumoHydrogenRelatedFailure2004a, yuHydrogenEmbrittlementConspicuous2024}, and a possible synergistic fracture mechanism with grain boundaries \cite{momida_hydrogen-enhanced_2013}.
-DFT studies show that Fe vacancies are able to trap up to six H atoms \cite{haywardInterplayHydrogenVacancies2013b}, which preferentially occupy sites close to the O-sites around the vacancy.
-The detailed energetics of V-H-trapping are complex; DFT calculations predict that the second H atom binds to a vacancy stronger if the vacancy already contains another H atom \cite{haywardInterplayHydrogenVacancies2013b}.
-These observations make the H-V trapping mechanism a challenging but important benchmark for IAP performance.
+The interaction between H and vacancies plays a crucial role in some mechanisms proposed to explain HE.
+Among these are the H-enhanced formation of strain-induced vacancies (HESIV) \cite{nagumoHydrogenRelatedFailure2004a, yuHydrogenEmbrittlementConspicuous2024}, and a possible synergistic fracture mechanism with grain boundaries \cite{momidaHydrogenenhancedVacancyEmbrittlement2013}.
+DFT studies show that Fe vacancies are able to trap up to six H atoms \cite{haywardInterplayHydrogenVacancies2013}, which preferentially occupy sites close to the O-sites around the vacancy.
+The detailed energetics of the H-vacancy interaction are complex; DFT calculations predict that the binding energy of the second H atom inside a single \aFe vacancy is higher than that of the first H atom \cite{haywardInterplayHydrogenVacancies2013}.
+These findings make the H-vacancy interaction a challenging but important benchmark for \aFe-H IAP performance.

 The binding energy of subsequently added H within a vacancy can be defined as